-Change the global timeout value for the API Layer instance:
+Use the following procedure to change the global timeout value for the API Mediation Layer instance.

 - 1. Open the file <Zowe instance directory>/instance.env. - 2.
-Find the property APIML GATEWAY TIMEOUT MILLIS and set the value to the desired value. - 3.
+Find the property APIML_GATEWAY_TIMEOUT_MILLIS, and set the value to the desired value. - 3.
 Restart Zowe&trade.

-If you require finer control, you can edit the <Zowe install directory>/components/api-mediation/bin/start.sh, and modify the following properties:
+If you require finer control, you can edit the <Zowe install directory>/components/gateway/bin/start.sh, and modify the following properties:

-apiml.gateway.timeoutMillis
+· apiml.gateway.timeoutMillis